Engagement Foundation Review

 • Early citations compound: domains that AI platforms learn to trust now get cited more frequently as training data accumulates

-• Competitors who establish GEO visibility first create a structural disadvantage for late movers
+• Competitors who establish GEO visibility first create a structural disadvantage for late movers — once Canvas or Blackboard dominate AI responses for "best LMS" queries, displacing them becomes exponentially harder

 • The learning management system category is still early-innings in GEO optimization — acting now means competing against inaction, not against entrenched strategies

-The full audit will measure D2L's citation visibility across buyer queries in the LMS space, including queries like "best LMS for competency-based education," "D2L Brightspace vs Canvas for large universities," and "learning management system with adaptive learning paths."
-You'll see exactly which queries return results that include Canvas, Blackboard, or Moodle but not D2L — and what it would take to appear in them.
-Fixing the stale comparison pages and product page timestamps now improves the technical baseline before we even measure it.
+The full audit will measure D2L's citation visibility across buyer queries in the LMS space — including queries like "best LMS for competency-based education," "Canvas vs Brightspace for universities," and "LMS that's easy for faculty to adopt."
+You'll see exactly which queries return results that include Canvas, Blackboard, or Moodle but not D2L — and what it would take to appear in those responses.
+Fixing the heading hierarchy and freshness signals now improves the technical baseline before we even measure it.

 01